Essex CareerHub - Terms & Conditions of Use

 The University of Essex Employability and Careers Centre only accepts instructions from Registered Companies and organisations on the following terms and conditions:

-The E&CC has a duty to establish that organisations registering with Essex CareerHub are legitimate companies offering genuine work opportunities for our students and graduates; therefore we reserve the right to refuse to publish an opportunity should we be unable to obtain sufficient information from the advertiser to satisfy this requirement.
+The E&CC has a duty to establish that organisations registering with Essex CareerHub are legitimate companies offering genuine work opportunities for our students and graduates.
+We reserve the right to refuse to publish an opportunity should we be unable to obtain sufficient information from the advertiser to satisfy this requirement.

 In addition the more information you can provide about the company and the opportunity the more applications you are likely to attract.